+A grade of C or above is required in this course.
 Prerequisites: HRM 201 and MGT310

-The professor for this course will identify a special topic, which will change based on current events topic, which will change based on current events and issues in the field of management.
+The professor for this course will identify a special topic, which will change based on current events and issues in the field of management.
 Students are encouraged to choose projects that will benefit both themselves and their existing or potential employers.